gjr80/weewx-steelseries/readme.txt

-1. Download the latest SteelSeries Weather Gauges extension from the weewx-steelseries releases page (https://github.com/gjr80/weewx-steelseries_gauges/releases) into a directory accessible from the weeWX machine:
+1. Download the latest SteelSeries Weather Gauges extension from the weewx-steelseries releases page (https://github.com/gjr80/weewx-steelseries_gauges/releases) into a directory accessible from the WeeWX machine:

     $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-steelseries/weather_gauges/releases/download/v2.7.3/steelseries-2.7.3.tar.gz

 	where $DOWNLOAD_ROOT is the path to the directory where the SteelSeries Weather Gauges extension is to be downloaded.

-2. Stop weeWX:

-    $ sudo /etc/init.d/weewx stop

-	or

-    $ sudo service weewx stop

-3. Install the SteelSeries Weather Gauges extension downloaded at step 1 using the wee_extension utility:
+2. Install the SteelSeries Weather Gauges extension downloaded at step 1 using the wee_extension utility:

     $ wee_extension --install=$DOWNLOAD_ROOT/steelseries-2.7.3.tar.gz